Cathy A.

 The conclusion is where you wrap up your speech by summarizing your main points and restating your thesis.

 Consider including a call to action in your conclusion to motivate your audience to take a specific step or support your cause.
+A strong conclusion should provide a clear sense of closure, emphasizing the key takeaways from your speech.

 End your speech with a memorable statement that leaves a final impression.
 You can use a powerful quote, a thought-provoking statement, or a call for reflection.